JuliaArrays/CustomUnitRanges.jl/README.md

 type into your `MyArrayType` module.
 We chose `"URange.jl"` because here we want arbitrary indices; had we wanted zero-based indices, we would have chosen `"ZeroRange.jl"` instead.
-Second, note that the output of `indices` is a `URange` type.
-More specifically, it's creating a tuple of `MyArrayType.URange`---there is no "global" `URange` type, so the indices-tuple is therefore *specific to this package*.
+Second, note that the output of `axes` is a `Slice` containing a `URange` type.
+More specifically, it's creating a tuple of slices with `MyArrayType.URange`---there is no "global" `URange` type, so the indices-tuple is therefore *specific to this package*.